4LONG BEACH LOSERS RULES

 - No disrobing or loading up allowed during weigh-ins.
 Remove heavy watches, belts, wallets, etc. before stepping on the scale.

 - T-shirts and shorts are recommended for weigh-ins.
-No shoes during weigh-ins, except medical reasons.
+No shoes during the first and final weigh-ins, except medical reasons.
 We do provide a paper towel, if you want to step on that on top of our scale.
 You are required to weigh in at the final weigh-in wearing basically what you wore to the initial weigh-in.
 We have made notations like "with shoes" or "with jeans" in our notes.
 (For example, if you weighed in with shoes at the initial weigh-in, you must weigh in with shoes on the final weigh-in.)

 - No measurements will be taken.